RoTob123/sugarlove/doc/sugar.md

 &#8202;

 #### `sugar.
 S`
-- A table that contains the content of all the subpackages in sugarcoat.
+- A table that contains the content of all the subpackages in sugarlove.
-- You may call any sugarcoat function through `sugar.S.foo()`.
+- You may call any sugarlove function through `sugar.S.foo()`.

 &#8202;